Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-13 00:30:49
+Last Updated: 2025-07-14 00:29:34

-I Like A Man Who Grins When He Fights.
+Love Is A Fruit In Season At All Times, And Within Reach Of Every Hand.

-By Winston Churchill
+By Mother Teresa